-64. The originator and the sponsor shall make available data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised,
+64. The originator and the sponsor shall make available data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised.

-See Section 6.3 - Origination and Servicing - Historical Data in relation to Arrears, Dynamic Losses and Cumulative Losses are shown.
+See Section 6.3 - Origination and Servicing - Data on Static and Dynamic Historical Default and Loss Performance.